Substance Use Problems

 If you are thinking that you do not care, will this change once the effect of the substance wears off?

-What thoughts come up for you when you experience a lapse?
+What thoughts come to you after having a lapse?

-Is the thought helping you understand the reason for the lapse?
+Does the thought help you understand the reason for the lapse?

 How will continuing to use substances after a lapse make things worse?

-Play the sequence of events that led to the lapse out in your head.
-What triggered the lapse?
-What need were you ignoring?
-What clues were present that showed you that you were at risk of lapsing?
+Replay the events that led to the lapse out in your head: What triggered the lapse?
+What need or desire were you ignoring?
+Were there clues that you were at risk of lapsing?
 What risky decisions did you make?

 What will you do in the future to avoid a similar lapse?